 The children and young people commission look at all services for children and young people, including those provided by the Hackney Learning Trust and social services.

 The health in Hackney commission look at all health services, adult social care and services for older people.

 Living in Hackney

 The living in Hackney commission have a remit for all housing issues, as well as leisure and culture, planning, sustainability, waste and street cleanliness.

-The working in Hackney commission explores the borough's economic development, employment and large scale schemes.
+The skills, economy and growth scrutiny commission explores the borough's economic development, employment and large scale schemes.

 The scrutiny panel enables coordination and oversight of the work of the different commissions.
 It also delivers public question time sessions in which it holds the Mayor and the Chief Executive to account.

 Following a review of Hackney's scrutiny function, the 2 commissions below were disbanded at the end of 2016/17.
 Issues falling within their remits have transferred to other commissions and the scrutiny panel.
 You can use the links below to explore the historical work completed by the commissions.

 The community safety and social inclusion commission reviewed issues of crime and community safety.
 They also looked at support for the voluntary sector, community cohesion and adult learning.